 The United States federal government has financial incentives for municipalities which implement flood preparation systems, but the policies must be in line with FEMA guidelines.
 Towns with programs in place for flood management also can provide incentives to individuals to get reduced flood insurance rates.
 Many community governments already have programs in place, but these plans and programs must be updated, reviewed and enforced to match FEMA’s updates.

 Your community may not be able to prevent floods, but the local government can be prepared for any problems.
-An accurate weather system is paramount to flood preparation.
-New weather tracking systems have the capability to send out alerts by email and/or text to keep citizens up-to-date with accurate information.
-A flood might be an overwhelming occurrence, but the leaders of your community can do a lot to keep people safe.
+Accurate weather information is paramount to flood preparation.
+Your emergency management crews and first responders may benefit from weather tracking systems that send out alerts by email, text, and push notifications to keep everyone up-to-date with accurate information.
+During an ongoing severe weather event (such as a hurricane lasting multiple days), you may need to call on professional meteorologists for support.
+A flood might be an overwhelming occurrence, but you can do a lot in advance to keep your community safe.

-Learn more about preparing for different weather scenarios and protecting the citizens of your community when you contact us for more information about weather tracking systems.
+To learn more about protecting your community from flooding and severe weather, contact us for more information about weather solutions for local government.
 We can set you up with a system that matches the weather needs of your community and the goals of your government.